jsanz/gvsig-2-dev-course/README.md

 ### Lesson 9

 - Reading the lesson material, it's short but not trivial
-- Coded the new extension, that disables some extension for our spcial views but taking care of a previous ExclusiveUIExtension if it exists, and caching results for ``isEnabled`` and ``isVisible`` methods.
+- Coded the new extension, that disables some extension for our special views but taking care of a previous ExclusiveUIExtension if it exists, and caching results for ``isEnabled`` and ``isVisible`` methods.
 - Everything was right except for the ``hideExtension`` method where I coded an ``and``